-- Submit all required documents (Official ACT or SAT scores (*heald due to the COVID-19 pandemic for 2022-2023); High School Equivalency Exam or high school transcripts; any college transcripts, clinical observations forms, and observations forms) to the Admission’s Office prior to the PTA application deadline.
+- Submit all required documents (Official ACT or SAT scores; High School Equivalency Exam or high school transcripts; any college transcripts, clinical observations forms, and a letter of recommendation from a licensed PT/PTA or Director of Therapy Operations/Manager [A letter from a Speech Language Pathologist (SLP) or Occupational Therapist is also acceptable.] and observations forms) to the Admission’s Office prior to the PTA application deadline.

 - Have a high school and/or college GPA of 2.0 or better or passing score on High School Equivalency Exam.
 GPA will be evaluated based on high school transcripts or passing score on High School Equivalency Exam for students with less than 10 hours of college credit.

 - Have a score of 18 or better on the English portion of the ACT (or SAT score of 480, or completion of English 1104 with a “C” or higher)

 - Complete at least 10 hours of observation under a physical therapist or physical therapist assistant in two different clinical sites (outpatient, acute care, inpatient, rehabilitation, skilled nursing, school system, home health, etc.) Observation forms must be completed and submitted to the Admission’s Office.

 - Successfully completed a course in Physics in high school or college with a “C” or higher.
 Physics is a prerequisite and must be completed prior to the beginning the PTA program.

 Qualified students are accepted into the program until capacity is met.

 *Students can begin the program in the fall semester.